nishchalkj/Third-Party-Payment-API/README.md

 ## Introduction

-At Rabobank, we are opening up payment initiation API for third party payment providers (TPPs).
+We are opening up payment initiation API for third party payment providers (TPPs).
 For testing purpose, we also provide a sandbox environment to TPPs.
 The API definition is provided by the Open API format (see [api-definition.yaml](./api-definition.yaml).